Emma Watkins Speaks to Ric Bower and Fagot Koroviev Why Now Magazine,

 And to demonstrate his absolute confidence in Botrovian technological prowess Koroviev has volunteered his own back to be the site for the world’s first drone tattoo.

-This groundbreaking technological feat (and certain PR coup for SooS® the Botrovian Ministry of Immigration) will be realised as a 360 live streamed performance on the digital platform for artists Axisweb along with a short film, created in collaboration with the Welsh filmmaker Pete Telfer, towards the end of 2020.
+This groundbreaking technological feat (and certain PR coup for SooS® the Botrovian Ministry of Immigration) will be realised as a 360 live streamed performance on the digital platform for artists Axisweb along with a short film, created in collaboration with the Welsh filmmaker Pete Telfer, early in 2021

 Bower will also be working alongside a small team of Iranian and Afghan expats (domiciled in Cardiff) to realise this great Botrovian vision for SSI (Significant Societal Improvement).

-Easy Asylum Booth, ‘Bundu Edition’ is supported by Arts Council of Wales and Axisweb
+Easy Asylum Booth, ‘Bundu Edition’ is produced in partnership with Oasis Cardiff, the refugee and sylumseeker charity.
+It is supported by Arts Council of Wales and the arts charity Axisweb